alexandrecuer/frontend/README.md

 ## windows

-Dowload apache binaires at http://apachelounge.com/ and unzip to `C:/apache24`
+Download apache binaires at http://apachelounge.com/ and unzip to `C:/apache24`

 Install apache as a service :
 ```